cloudmesh-community/sp19-516-124/gcloud.md

 # Google IaaS Cloud Services {#sec:google-products}

-:o: please review markdown rules on how to cite python code

-:o: We recommend that you use the `@label` to refer to figures by name and not use following or previous.

-:o: do not use contractions such as you'll it is you will

 Google Cloud, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search and